graaaven/GAME2338/webTestingSites.md

 <h2> testing tool one </h2>

-What was the name of the test tool?
+What was the name of the test tool? <br />
 Selenium

-What company developed this test tool?
+What company developed this test tool?<br />
 ThoughtWorks.

 Give at least 3 features of this test tool. <br />